IanWold/ianwold.github.io/Site/Posts/the_ontology_doc.md

 I work in ecommerce presently, I might say something at the broad level like "the domain models the exchange of goods between economic actors."
 If I drill down to an individual product page, I'm no longer modeling the exchange but the individual product.
 Taken as a user relation, the domain might be "the interaction between a purchaser and an individual product."
 For the broader ecommerce context I might say that I am not modeling accounting or legal practices; for the narrower product page context I might say I am not modeling physical delivery.

 Alternately, some project management application might be said to model "commitments made by actors toward outcomes over time," or some healthcare startup app might be said to model "observations, interventions, and responsibilities concerning human health."
-Domains are quite broad at the top level, but being clear about its proper purpoes and boundaries gives us a context to work in.
+Domains are quite broad at the top level, but being clear about its proper purposes and boundaries gives us a context to work in.

 ## 2. What are the assumptions of the domain?